 P.E.
+GCSE

-GCSE Exam board: AQA Why study P.E.?
+GCSE Exam board: AQA

+Why study P.E.?

-This is an ideal course for those students with a passion and talent for sport and provides a good grounding for further studies and Sports Leadership courses in the Sixth Form.
-It is essential that students realise that lessons are mostly class based and not all practical.
-To do well in GCSE, P.E. students are advised to play sport outside of school for local clubs and participate in extra-curricular sports clubs.
+This is an ideal course for those students with a passion and talent for sport and provides a good arounding for further studies in the Sixth Form.
+It is essential that students realise that most lessons are classroom based (theoretical).
+As part of the course students must submit evidence of playing up to three different sports, at a good level (ideally club level and above).
+To secure good grades students should preferably participate in competitive sport and ideally represent clubs outside of school, the criteria they must meet for the practical components are demandina.
 What will you study on the course?

-The course combines the theory and practical elements of physical education.
+that cannot be catered The course combines the theory and practical elements of physical education.
 The theory component deals with human anatomy and physiology, the effects of exercise, fitness and training on the body, biomechanics, sports psychology and it also deals with sport in a social and historical context.
 The application of these components to physical education and sport is an important aspect of the course.
 Students will study a number of physical activities during core P.E. lessons and need to be aware that there is a limited number of sports to choose from in which to be assessed.
-Sports that cannot be catered for on site can still be assessed such as swimming and skiing.
+Sports for on site can still be assessed such as swimming and skiing.
 The practical elements consist of being the performer/player of a sport and students are expected to be able to demonstrate practical skills in controlled practice and match situations.
 How will the course be assessed?

 • 60% written examination at the end of Year 11.

-There are two exam papers based on the theory components studied in Years 10 and 11. • 30% of the course is school based practical assessment of skills and knowledge in 3 areas of sport. • 10% is written coursework.
+There are two exam papers based on the theory components studied in Years 10 and 11. - 30% of the course is school based practical assessment of skills and knowledge in 3 areas of sport. - 10% is written coursework.

 This is based on the observation and analysis of yourself or another performer.
 All GCSE P.E. students are encouraged to obtain the GCSE P.E. options package which consists of a white polo top, work booklets, a revision guide and a textbook to be kept at home to help with homework and revision.
 The cost for this is approximately £40 and it ensures students are prepared for the two year course.
-For further information, please contact Mrs E Wood ewood@ imberhorne.co.uk
+For further information, please contact Mr P Byrne pbyrne@ imberhorne.co.uk